videlalvaro/videlalvaro.github.io/_posts/2016-10-29-inside-java-s-threadlocalrandom.md

 testing of its statistical properties, and Steele et al tell us that their SplitMix passes the TestU01 battery of tests.

+## Credits ##

+The fork-join tree image and the explanation comes from the paper by Guy Steele et al mentioned above.

 ## Papers and Lings ##

 - [ThreadLocalRandom](http://hg.openjdk.java.net/jdk8/jdk8/jdk/file/687fd7c7986d/src/share/classes/java/util/concurrent/ThreadLocalRandom.java)